alexriggio/BERT-LoRA-TensorRT/README.md

 ## Building BERT from Scratch
 The `bert_from_scratch.py` script is used to build a BERT model for Sequence Classification from scratch.
 It implements the architecture and mechanics of the BERT model, creating a ready-to-train model that can be fine-tuned on specific tasks.
 Notably, the model architecture and module/parameter names mirror the Hugging Face implementation, ensuring that weights between the two are compatible.
 This script includes a `from_pretrained` class method, working in the same way as in Hugging Face's model.

-For an in-depth explanation of the theory behind this model, as well as an understanding of the code, refer to the accompanying Medium article: Coming soon...
+For an in-depth explanation of the theory behind this model, as well as an understanding of the code, refer to the accompanying [Medium article](https://medium.com/@alexmriggio/bert-for-sequence-classification-from-scratch-code-and-theory-fb88053800fa).
 ## Building LoRA From Scratch
 The `lora_from_scratch.py` script contains a custom implementation of the LoRA (Low-Rank Adaptation) method.
 LoRA is a technique that aims to maintain a high level of accuracy while reducing the computational cost and complexity associated with fine-tuning large models.
 It does this by appending low-rank adaptation matrices to specific parameters of the model, while the remaining parameters are "frozen" or kept constant.
 As a result, the total quantity of trainable parameters is greatly reduced.

-For a comprehensive understanding of the theory and implementation details behind LoRA, please refer to the accompanying Medium article: Coming soon...
+For a comprehensive understanding of the theory and implementation details behind LoRA, please refer to the accompanying [Medium article](https://medium.com/@alexmriggio/lora-low-rank-adaptation-from-scratch-code-and-theory-f31509106650).

 ## Fine-Tuning BERT with LoRA for Stack Overflow Question Classification